 Travel guidebooks

-There are plenty of things you need to take with you but can’t pack – still, they’re travel accessories in some way because they help make your trip more enjoyable and safe.
+There aren’t things you’ll pack but they will help make your trip more enjoyable and safe.

 Protect your identity with a VPN

-It used to be so easy – get to the airport, look for a free WIFI connection and check your email or Facebook.
-Not anymore.
-These days, whenever you’re logging on to an “unsecured” WIFI, you may be risking your identity, your data, your passwords and bank accounts… Stealing your information has become scarily easy and can be done easily, from a mobile phone or laptop, by someone sitting right next to you – without your knowledge.
+You already know this but public WIFI is notoriously unsafe: whenever you login to an “unsecured” WIFI, you may be risking your identity, your data, your passwords and bank accounts… Stealing your information has become scarily easy and can be done, from a mobile phone or laptop, by someone sitting right next to you – without your knowledge.
 There’s really only one way to protect yourself: by using a virtual private network, or VPN.
 I never log on without using mine, period.

 Travel insurance